poooi/poi-server/public/update/en-US.md

-## poi v8.1.0 changelog
+## poi v8.2.0 changelog
+### 2018 Winter Event
+- Add support of friend fleet
+- Add support of Very Easy mode

 ### Function
-- Add Shipgirl Avatar display
-- Add DiabloHu's KanColle Database
+- New panel that allows edit layout yourself
+  + Some subpanel is responeive to its size
+  + Splited panels' width can be edited
+  + Add Edit-mode button to toolbar
+  + No more miminal size of panel
-- Add support of AACI of Suzutuki
+- Add support of 5th equip slot
-- No heavy damage warning of flagships of combined fleet's 2nd fleet
-- Set location to Japan to evade redirect of DMM
-- Ship tags will display fleet name now
+- Landbase aircrafts would display range in the LBAC panel now
-- Add support of destroy a brunch of ships
+- Add support of new AACI & OASW types
-- Add counter for new tasks: `近海に侵入する敵潜を制圧せよ！`, `装備開発力の整備` and `工廠環境の整備`
-- Set screenshot path in poi's install directory is forbidden now
-- Add hint of equip improvement's result

 ### Fixes
-- Evaded ships now will not affect display of LOS and speed of fleet
-- Fix equipment list not updated when opening a giftbox
+- Fix disabled plugin will be enabled after update
+- Update Japanese translation